Pandoras unboxed- What to look for in your arcade console

-That said some won't notice the game play difference on the 9D compared to the better mix found with the 18s/ Saga.
+That said you're unlikely to notice the game play difference on the 9D compared to the 18s/ Saga.

 Motherboard identifier: GJ.GME.GB3000.REV1.2

 With a 12-core ARM cortex A9, 4 core CPU+8 core GPU 2.0GHz; Mali 450MP8, the 18s 3D model comes loaded with all the features and grunt to handle the included 4500 old school and newer 160 3D games.
 This unit is smoother and faster with video output of 1920x1080P that will ensure a maximum arcade experience.
 While you may in fact be happy with a 11s, 12s or older board - the 18s uses newer generation chipset and just does things smoother and with less effort.
 In short enabling you to play more demanding games.

 As this machine supports larger SD cards like the Saga EX2, in true pandora box tradition, it comes with more games including 8,000 and 10,000.
 The 8,000 includes an extra 40 3D titles meaning better graphics versions from either PSP or PS1.